-- Organised education off the school site with a member of school staff and/or a PBM, to ensure that a young person does not miss out on education, is in attendance with a member of school staff and is ultimately safe during the hours of education. - Where risk of educating off-site is assessed as too high then a young person may get reflection time, involving support staff or a PBM working with a young person outside of the classroom environment.
-However, within the school environment, to address any social and emotional issues on a short-term basis to try to integrate the young person back into class or to catch up on work. - At a suitably appropriate time, pupil de-briefs will be done involving the PBM's. - Meetings may be held within the school involving therapists, school staff and other staff involved with the pupil's education to discuss new ways forward.
+- Organised education off the school site with a member of school staff, a PRM or RJ4S staff to ensure that a young person does not miss out on education, is in attendance with a member of school staff and is ultimately safe during the hours of education. - Where risk of educating off-site is assessed as too high then a young person may get reflection time, involving support staff, a PRM or a RJ4S staff, working with a young person outside of the classroom environment.
+However, within the school environment, to address any social and emotional issues on a short-term basis to try to integrate the young person back into class or to catch up on work. - At a suitably appropriate time, pupil de-briefs will be done involving the PRM's, TJ4S staff or school staff. - Meetings may be held within the school involving therapists, school staff and other staff involved with the pupil's education to discuss new ways forward.
 These may be added to the pupils What Works Plan (WWP). - The pupil is always consulted regarding possible changes to their WWP, in order to support behaviours next time and lower anxieties and trigger points in the future. - Continued and persistent disruption may include holding a meeting with parent/carers and Local Authorities, to discuss ways of working with a pupil moving forward and review of the way that we work with that young person.